 “Never apologize for your reading taste” — Betty Rosenberg

 Far too many people allow their reading to be guided by the taste of others; they limit themselves to bestseller lists or the latest publishing craze or want only to read the “right” books.
 How many people’s love of reading has been thwarted by attempts to cram themselves with so-called classics or opaque literary tomes?
-As if literary fiction or classics (if there is even a proper definition for these terms) are the pinnacle of reading taste.
-Actually, neither classics nor literary fiction are categories that are helpful in classifying ones reading tastes.
-To wit, how different are classics like Death Comes for the Archbishop by Willa Cather or Sherwood Anderson’s Winesburg, Ohio from The Age of Innocence by Edith Wharton?
-The three novels were written by American authors within ten years of each other (1927, 1919, 1920, respectively), and yet the qualities that draw readers to them differ wildly!
+As if literary fiction or classics (if there is even a proper definition for these terms) are the pinnacles of reading taste.
+Neither classics nor literary fiction is categories that help classify ones reading preferences.
+How different are classics like Death Comes for the Archbishop by Willa Cather or Sherwood Anderson’s Winesburg, Ohio from The Age of Innocence by Edith Wharton?
+American authors wrote the three novels within ten years (1927, 1919, 1920, respectively), yet the qualities that draw readers to them differ wildly!

-With so many choices out there, every reader can find a book to match their preferences.
+With so many choices, every reader can find a book to match their preferences.
 Yet, this abundance of opportunity can also be too much of a good thing.
-How does a willing reader sift through the stacks to find the book that is right for them?
-Have no fear, there are ways.
+How does a willing reader sift through the stacks to find the right book for them?
+Have no fear, and there are ways.
 Read on…

 Discovering Your Reading Tastes

-All of these questions are directly related to isolating the “appeals” you are drawn to.
-I mentioned appeals in a previous article when I talked about Readers’ Advisory, a subfield of library science devoted to book recommendation.
-There, I mentioned Joyce G. Saricks, who in her book Readers Advisory in the Public Library, isolates five facets of appeals:
+These questions are directly related to isolating the “appeals” you are drawn to.
+I mentioned appeals in a previous article about Readers’ Advisory, a subfield of library science devoted to book recommendation.
+There, I said Joyce G. Saricks, who, in her book Readers Advisory in the Public Library, isolates five facets of appeals:

 - Pacing: How quickly does the book move?
-Is it a page-turner or will it, like War and Peace did for me, take a month to finish?
+Is it a page-turner, or will it take a month to finish as War and Peace did for me?

-- Characterization: How are the characters treated by the author?
-Are they described so deeply that the book could be called a character study?
+- Characterization: How does the author treat the characters?
+Are they described so profoundly that the book could be a character study?
 Or are they just archetypal chess pieces in a complicated game?

 - Frame and Tone: What is the mood of the book?
 Is it heartwarming?
 Thrilling?
 Dark?
 Philosophical?
 Quirky?